extrinsec/appdefender/docs/docs/quick-start-guide.md

 1. see AppDefender in action in your CloudWatch logs or any logging service of your choice, e.g.
    ![AppDefender CloudWatch Logs](images/quick-start-logs.png "AppDefender CloudWatch Logs")

 #### Notes

 1. All you need to try AppDefender is a valid email address.
 No additional information or credit card is required.
 1. Your temporary license key has some usage limitations (can be used for up to 3 applications and expires after 30 days).
 1. The publicly available policy group `observeAll.ability` allows you to see in your logs what AppDefender is able to protect against, e.g. outbound network traffic and subprocess creation.
-But in order to customize for your environment and enable protection (deny certain traffic), you will need to register and create your own policies.
+However, in order to customize for your environment and enable protection (deny certain traffic), you will need to register and create your own policies.
-1. If you have previously requested a temporary license key using your email address, please [register an account](https://www.extrinse.com/signup) to continue to use our service.
+1. If you have previously requested a temporary license key using your email address, then please [register an account](https://www.extrinsec.com/signup) to continue to use our service.